Payment for Clinical Services....

 What is your cancellation policy?

-You may cancel your appointment by leaving us a detailed message, or using the online portal.
+You may cancel your appointment by leaving us a detailed message, or emailing us.
 Remember, you would need to pro-actively reschedule your next appointment.

-We require 5 business days notice for cancellations; anything less is considered late cancellation or no-show.
-There is a $90 fee for late cancellation or no-show.
+We require 7 days notice for cancellations; anything less is considered late cancellation or no-show.
+So if you did not inform us by Friday of the week before, consider it a late cancellation/no-show.
+There is a $90 fee for late cancellation/no-show.